-A great deal of work has been done within local schools over the last few years through work with the Healthy Schools Programme and the School Meals Service to improve uptake of school meals and within the curriculum to raise awareness of where our food comes from and to develop cooking skills.
-The national School Food Plan pledges to develop this further.
+A great deal of work has been done within local schools over the last few years through work with the Healthy Schools Programme and the School Food Service to improve uptake of school meals and within the curriculum to raise awareness of where our food comes from and to develop cooking skills.
+The national School Food Plan pledges to develop this further and states that Local Authorities should encourage schools, in particular Head Teachers and Governing Bodies, to respond to the healthy eating agenda.